 You don’t incur additional charges for using Consolidated Billing.

 Consolidated Billing is just a billing method, rather than a feature to control accounts or plan resources.
 Consolidated Billing doesn’t affect account functions or the account sign-in process.
 Resources can’t be shared across linked accounts.

 Only the payer account needs to register for Consolidated Billing.
-The payer account can invite existing AWS accounts to join the Consolidated Billing family.
+The payer account can invite existing Amazon Web Services accounts to join the Consolidated Billing family.
 Linked accounts can accept the invitations sent by the payer account to join the Consolidated Billing family.
 Email invitations are sent out to linked accounts, and the linked accounts can accept or reject the request within 15 days.
 If the linked account accepts the invitation, it’s added to the Consolidated Billing family immediately.
 After the association is successful, all the expenses incurred by the linked account are charged to the payer account from the time of association unless the linked account is removed from the Consolidated Billing family.

 Q: How can I use Reserved Instances (RIs) with my existing On-Demand instances to save costs?

 RIs are not physical instances, but rather a billing discount applied to the use of On-Demand instances in your account.
 RIs provide you with a significant discount compared to On-Demand instance pricing.